El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 Entrance to El Rosario is only 80 pesos (4 USD) which is an incredible price for this amazing experience.

-Allan and Katharina standing under the entrance arch to El Rosario Butterfly Sanctuary
+A couple standing under the entrance arch to El Rosario Butterfly Sanctuary

 The entrance to El Rosario Butterfly Sanctuary

-Guides At El Rosario Butterfly Sanctuary
+Guides at El Rosario Butterfly Sanctuary

 When you visit El Rosario Butterfly Sanctuary you have to go with a guide.
 Most guides will only speak Spanish so if you can’t speak Spanish you will have trouble communicating with them.